zhendrikse/tdd/tdd-katas/gilded-rose-kata/README.md

 ![Snapshot](./assets/snapshot.png)

-This is exactly what we will do in this excercise using [approval testing](https://approvaltests.com/).
+This is exactly what we will do in this exercise using [approval testing](https://approvaltests.com/).

 ## References